lavalibs/Lavalink.NET/README.md

 A Library to interact with Lavalink, working with Any Discord APi library for C#.

+# How to get the Library

+This Library is avaible on Nuget.
+[Click Here](https://www.nuget.org/packages/Lavalink.NET)

 ## How to use the Library

 Extend the Client and implement your own SendAsync() method to either forward data to the Discord Websocket or handle the externally connection to a VoiceChannel